 The benefits of Moab are all applicable to this park too, including the great hostel to use as a base camp, useful in summer when the hotel costs go into the two hundreds and the heat makes camping less of an option.

 The first National Park in the U.S was created in 1872 and despite the odd argument, it is widely held to be the first National Park ever created, in the entire world.…ever.
 Its reputation is so immense now that it brings in visitors from all over the globe, and in vast numbers.
 In 2010 a record was set with just shy of one million visitors arriving at the park in July alone!
 So you may be thinking twice about going, well don’t, the crowds are avoidable and the park absolutely does live up to its name.

-The super volcanic activity (which has shown an increase in recent years) is actually the reason for the park being so remarkable powering its many geysers, hot springs and other thermal activity.
-The wildlife survive year round thanks to the warm springs and the biodiversity that results from this, and the parks protection is spectacular.
+The supervolcanic activity (which has shown an increase in recent years) is actually the reason for the national park being so remarkable; powering its many geysers, hot springs and other thermal activity.
+The wildlife survive here all year round thanks to the warm springs and the biodiversity that results from this (and the park’s protection) is spectacular.

 When driving through Yellowstone it is normal get a sore neck from constantly turning in order to spy deer, bison, bears, elk, geysers exploding or multicolored hot springs bubbling.